 QCD for peak wavelengths of 5.6 µm, 8 µm and 14 µm are available.
 Using simulation tools, peak wavelengths will be tuned in the range from 5.5 µm to larger 12 µm with new designs and predicted performances when re

 quired by other partners.
 A new design allowing the co-integration of QCD/QCL will be developed.
 A set of specifications will be provided for every wavelength: detectivity, cutoff wavelength and operating temperature.

 Mir passive components and integrated photonics

-In Integrated Photonics a waveguide is the equivalent of an optical fiber: light beams can be routed, combined, split or make interfering anywhere on a planar substrate using simple optical functions fabricated on the waveguides.
+In Integrated Photonics a waveguide and its cladding is the equivalent of an optical fiber: Light beams can be routed, combined, split or make interfering anywhere on a planar substrate using simple optical functions fabricated on the waveguides.
 In the last few years imec & CEA-LETI have designed, fabricated, and characterized MIR waveguides with for a variety of commercial, scientific and military applications.
-Three technologies are available via MIRPHAB: Si on Insulator (SOI) waveguides for applications requiring wavelengths between and 4 µm, SiGe/Si based graded index stack to cover the full [3-8μm] band and Ge/SiGe technology in order to address spectral range above 8 µm.
+Three technologies are available via MIRPHAB: Si on Insulator (SOI) waveguides for applications requiring wavelengths up to between and 4 µm, SiGe/Si based graded index stack to cover the full [3-8μm] band and Ge/SiGe technology in order to address spectral range above 8 µm.

 Packaging and assembly